Omar659/Colorization-NN/README.md

 # Colorization NN
+Neural Network course at "La Sapienza University of Rome"

 Neural network that colors black and white images
 ## N.B.
 This repository is a copy of a work published by the authors listed below.